Domino's (DPZ)

 5. Revenue Growth

-As you can see below, Domino’s sales grew at a tepid 5.3% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts), but to its credit, it opened new restaurants and increased sales at existing, established dining locations.
+As you can see below, Domino’s sales grew at a tepid 5.3% compounded annual growth rate over the last six years, but to its credit, it opened new restaurants and increased sales at existing, established dining locations.

-Looking ahead, sell-side analysts expect revenue to grow 5.5% over the next 12 months, similar to its six-year rate.
-This projection is underwhelming and indicates its newer menu offerings will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 5.9% over the next 12 months, similar to its six-year rate.
+This projection is underwhelming and implies its newer menu offerings will not accelerate its top-line performance yet.

 6. Restaurant Performance